 Enjoy The Popular attractions

-Go chase a few Bali waterfalls, or take a selfie by the Kintamani volcano, and Mount Batur, or another favored tourist destination like the Tegallalang rice terraces in Ubud, which is a sight worth seeing, or even Ubud’s Monkey Forest, which is a natural forest sanctuary with a horde of grey long-tailed macaques.
+Go chase a few Bali waterfalls, or take a selfie by the Kintamani volcano and Mount Batur, or another favored tourist destination like the Tegallalang rice terraces in Ubud, which is a sight worth seeing.
+Even try Ubud’s Monkey Forest, which is a natural forest sanctuary with a horde of grey long-tailed macaques.
 Or… simply lean back and relax in Canggu.

 If you’d prefer to splash around without hitting the beach, then you can try the Circus waterpark in Waterbom Bali, or the New Kuta Green Park, which provides loads of fun.
 Just don’t forget to visit the Puka Mandala temple or the Bakra Sandhi Monument, and while you’re at it, why not pamper yourself at the Ritz Carlton Bali Nusa Dua Beach Resort?